Mitch Miller

 Mitchell William Miller (July 4, 1911 – July 31, 2010) was an American choral conductor, record producer, record-industry executive, and professional oboist.
 He was involved in almost all aspects of the industry, particularly as a conductor and artists and repertoire (A&R) man.
 Miller was one of the most influential people in American popular music during the 1950s and early 1960s, both as the head of A&R at Columbia Records and as a best-selling recording artist with an NBC television series, Sing Along with Mitch.
 A graduate of the Eastman School of Music of the University of Rochester in the early 1930s, Miller began his musical career as a player of the oboe and English horn, making numerous highly regarded classical and popular recordings.
+His albums were #1 for 22 weeks in Canada between 1959 and 1962.

 Early life

 Mitchell William Miller was born to a Jewish family in Rochester, New York, on July 4, 1911.
 His mother was Hinda (Rosenblum) Miller, a former seamstress, and his father, Abram Calmen Miller, a Russian-Jewish immigrant wrought-iron worker.
 Mitch had four siblings, two of whom, Leon and Joseph, survived him.
 He attended East High School.